 - (a) Budget.
 Copies of the budget as adopted by ordinance shall be a public record. - (b) Capital program.
 Copies of the capital program as adopted by ordinance shall be a public record. - (c) Audits.
-Copies of financial audits shall be public record.
+Copies of financial and managerial audits shall be public records.

-State Law reference- Public Records Act, F.S. ch.
+State Law reference- Public records act, F.S. ch.
 119.